benton-tripp/benton-tripp.github.io/resume/index.md

 *Raleigh, NC*<br>
 *August 2021 - August 2022*

-- Identified major slippage drivers for Church & Dwight, resulting in over $1 million in savings, while utilizing Databricks as part of the data pipeline for advanced analytics.
+- Engineered an ML pipeline using Databricks for ETL, model training, and deployment that identified major slippage drivers for Church & Dwight, resulting in over $1 million in savings through predictive analytics.
-- Reconciled multiple inventory and sales forecasts for Chick-fil-A and established an end-to-end data pipeline using AWS Redshift, Athena, R, and Apache Airflow to streamline data processing.
+- Designed and implemented a production-grade data engineering solution for Chick-fil-A using AWS Redshift, Athena, and Apache Airflow for orchestration, automating reconciliation between multiple inventory and sales forecasting systems.
+- Utilized Git version control and CI/CD practices to maintain code quality and enable seamless collaboration across cross-functional teams.
+- Collaborated with multiple clients to develop and deploy custom predictive analytics solutions, including classification models, forecasting systems, and recommendation engines, translating business requirements into scalable ML products with measurable ROI.

 **Data Science Intern**